roehampton/module-content/software-development-2/week-07/seminar/README.md

 # Software Development 2 Seminar 7 -- Code Understanding

 In this seminar, the plan is for students to work out what some obfuscated code does.
-Have the students split into groups and use the following code fragments **one at a time.** Put the code on the main screen and let the students spend at least 20 minutes discussing before bringing them back to report their findings.
+Have the students split into groups and use the following code fragments **one at a time.** Put the code on the main screen and let the students spend at least 20 minutes discussing it before bringing them back to report their findings.

 ## Exercise One